matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 the session is bogus; however it is the case that there is no proof that the claimed sender is accurate, and the user should be warned accordingly.

-If a client has multiple sessions established with another device, it should use the session from which it last received and successfully decrypted a message.
-For these purposes, a session that has not received any messages should use its creation time as the time that it last received a message.
-A client may expire old sessions by defining a maximum number of olm sessions that it will maintain for each device, and expiring sessions on a Least Recently Used basis.
-The maximum number of olm sessions maintained per device should be at least 4.

 ###### Recovering from undecryptable messages

 Occasionally messages may be undecryptable by clients due to a variety